jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/PND.md

 where $y^A_{(1)}$ is the minimum value of $y^A_1,...,y^A_m$.

+The sampling distribution of PND has not been described, and so standard errors and confidence intervals are not available.

 #### Primary reference

 Allison, D. B., & Gorman, B. S. (1994).
 "Make things as simple as possible, but no simpler."
 A rejoinder to Scruggs and Mastropieri. _Behaviour Research and Therapy, 32_(8), 885–890. https://doi.org/10.1016/0005-7967(94)90170-8